 1. Rising Transportation Costs

-The cost of transporting freight will continue to increase as fuel prices go up.
-If carriers increase the price of transportation, they can prevent taking losses.
-The shipper gets charged more to transport the goods if the freight carrier has to spend more to move the items.
+The cost of transporting freight will continue to increase as fuel prices rise.
+By increasing the price of transportation, carriers can pass the burden down to consumers to avoid taking losses.
+If the freight carrier has to spend more to move the items, the shipper will be charged more to transport the goods.
 This phenomenon means fuel costs affect the entire industry.

 2. Inflation